Pragti-Gupta/Pragti_BlueStamp_Portfolio/index.md

 Previous challenges you faced that you overcame
 What needs to be completed before your final milestone
 ## Summary
+For my second milestone, I followed the steps from [Running TensorFlow Lite Object Recognition on the Raspberry Pi 4 or Pi 5](https://learn.adafruit.com/running-tensorflow-lite-on-the-raspberry-pi-4/tensorflow-2-setup) to detect objects using my Pi camera.
+After setting it up, I figured out that instead of detecting a bunch of objects unreliably, I want to detect text, specifically book titles and authors, to obtain data about that particular book.
+So, I downloaded OCR(optical character recognition) and spaCy's en_core_web_sm model.
+This setup allows me to extract text from images and then use NER(Named Entity Recognition) to identify and label titles and authors separately.

 ## Steps
 #### Update the Raspberry Pi
 ```bash